syl22-00/pocketsphinx.js/README.md

 * `{id: clbId}`, the provided callback id, if given, as explained before, if successful.
 * `{status: "error", command: "addWords", code: code}`, if error, where possible values of the error code was described above.

+Note that words can have several pronunciation alternatives as explained in Section 3.3.a.

 ### d.
 Adding grammars